Siphon880gh/queue/README.md

 ## Deployment

 Deploy on a PHP server.
-Load index.html.
+Load index.php.